US, European Stocks Fall After Hotter-than-expected Producer Prices - UrduPoint

 US, European Stocks Fall After Hotter-than-expected Producer Prices

-London, (UrduPoint / Pakistan Point News - 14th Mar, 2024) US and European stock markets mostly fell Thursday as the latest bout of indicators appeared to dent expectations the Federal Reserve might soon cut interest rates.
+New York, (UrduPoint / Pakistan Point News - 15th Mar, 2024) US and European stock markets mostly fell Thursday as the latest bout of economic indicators appeared to dent expectations the Federal Reserve might soon cut interest rates.

-Earlier, Paris struck an all-time peak above 8,200 points and Frankfurt reached a new summit past 18,000, but both were later pulled down by Wall Street with Paris ending only slightly higher and Frankfurt closing with a loss.
+Earlier, Paris had struck an all-time peak above 8,200 points and Frankfurt reached a new summit past 18,000, but both were later pulled down by Wall Street, with Paris ending only slightly higher and Frankfurt closing with a loss.

 "US producer price data surprised on the upside, which is adding to fears that inflation pressures are building, and central banks may not be able to cut interest rates as fast as predicted," said Kathleen Brooks, research director at XTB.

-US shares had hit record highs Monday, but have largely churned sideways this week as investors digested a mixed bag of economic reports ahead of a key Federal Reserve meeting next week.
+US shares had hit record highs Monday, but have largely churned sideways this week as investors digested a mixed bag of economic reports ahead of a key Fed meeting next week.

 The United States reported Thursday that retail sales bounced 0.6 percent last month, but that came after a steep slide in January, and taken together the numbers did not suggest an overly hot economy.

-But more worryingly, data showed that US producer prices rose 0.6 percent in February, above market expectations of 0.3 percent.
-That report followed news earlier in the week that consumer prices had also risen more than expected.
+More worryingly, US producer prices rose 0.6 percent in February, above analyst expectations.
+That report followed news earlier in the week that consumer prices had also risen unexpectedly.

 "With less than a week until the next Federal Reserve meeting, data early Thursday reinforced ideas that inflation remains hotter than the central bank might like," said Charles Schwab analyst Joe Mazzola.

-The US Federal Reserve meets March 19-20, though most investors do not expect the central bank to begin lowering interest rates until its June meeting.
+The US Fed meets Tuesday and Wednesday, though most investors do not expect the central bank to begin lowering interest rates until its June meeting.

-US Steel shares fell 1.5 percent after President Joe Biden, as expected, said he opposed its sale to Japan's Nippon Steel.
-The shares are down around 15 percent this week.
+US Steel shares closed 6.4 percent down after President Joe Biden, as expected, said he opposed its sale to Japan's Nippon Steel.

-In Europe, prices were initially boosted as recent comments from the European Central Bank that seemed to lead investors to also price in a rate cut in June.
-But the hesitant mood on Wall Street soon carried over to Europe, and shares fell back.
+In Europe, prices were initially boosted after recent comments from the European Central Bank seemed to lead investors to also price in a rate cut in June.
+But the hesitant mood on Wall Street soon carried across the Atlantic, and shares fell back.

-Elsewhere, bitcoin hit a fresh record high at $73,797 and oil reached its highest levels since November.
+Elsewhere, bitcoin hit a fresh record high at $73,797 before losing gains, and oil reached its highest levels since November.

 Oil prices were boosted by International Energy Agency forecasts that demand would grow higher than expected, combined with reports earlier this week that US stockpiles have fallen.